 Add a region refinement to the first sphere:

-And one more fine region refinement to the smaller sphere, to create a more dense mesh there:
+And a second, finer region refinement to the smaller sphere, to create a denser mesh:

-Do not click on the ‘Generate’ button after you are done with the mesh settings, otherwise the physics of the simulation will not be taken into consideration during the meshing procedure.
-Instead of generating it at this point, your mesh will be automatically created after you start a new run later on.
+Do not click on the ‘Generate’ button after you are done with the mesh settings.
+Instead of generating the mesh at this point, it will be automatically created after you start the simulation run later on.

-After all the settings are completed, proceed to clicking the ‘+’ icon next to the Simulation Runs, in order to get started with the analysis.
-Initially, your mesh will be generated, and then the program will go on with the run.
+After all the settings are completed, proceed to clicking the ‘+’ icon next to the Simulation Runs, in order to get started with the computation.
+Initially, your mesh will be generated, and then the platform will go on with the run.

-While the results are being calculated you can already have a look at the intermediate results in the post-processor.
+While the computation is running, you can have a look at the intermediate results in the post-processor.

 Did you know?

 Your results are being updated in real time!
 That means that you can already look into the intermediate results while the solver computes the final solution.

 When the simulation is completed, you can check the convergence of the simulation.
 You can access it under the completed run: